Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Analyzing Midpoint Mixup Training Dynamics on General Multi-View Data

-As was the case in Definition \ref{lineardata} and in \cite{allenzhu2021understanding}, we assume that the data is multi-view in that each class $y$ is associated with 2 orthonormal feature vectors $v_{y, 1}$ and $v_{y, 2}$.
-Furthermore, we will henceforth consider the number of classes $k$ to be sufficiently large.
-As mentioned in \cite{allenzhu2021understanding}, we could alternatively consider the number of classes to be fixed (i.e. binary classification) and the number of associated features to be large, and our theory would still translate.
+As was the case in Definition \ref{lineardata} and in \cite{allenzhu2021understanding}, we assume that the data is multi-view in that each class $y$ is associated with 2 orthonormal feature vectors $v_{y, 1}$ and $v_{y, 2}$, and we once again consider $N$ and $k$ to be sufficiently large.
+As mentioned in \cite{allenzhu2021understanding}, we could alternatively consider the number of classes $k$ to be fixed (i.e. binary classification) and the number of associated features to be large, and our theory would still translate.
 We now precisely define the data generating distribution $\D$ that we will focus on for the remainder of the paper.